How Shutterfly Masters Continuous Performance Testing

 What do you think of this method?
 How have you managed to continuously test performance?

-Want to learn even more about Shutterfly’s performance testing practices?
+Want to learn even more about Shutterfly’s continuous performance testing practices?
 Watch this webinar recording!